-As projects are often resourced and financed from within a function means that outcomes and insights are not always shared outside of the business unit concerned.
+As projects are often resourced and financed from within a function means that outcomes and insights are not always shared outside of the business unit.
 This can lead to both physical and emotional obstacles to collaboration between business units.
-In the worse-case scenario this can result in conflict between departments as they aim to protect their own interests rather than those of the organisation as a whole.
+In the worse-case scenario this can result in conflict between departments.
+They aim to protect their own interests rather than those of the organisation as a whole.

 Why do silos harm growth and innovation?

 A silo mentality creates competing subcultures within a business.
-This limits ways of working and communication between business units, but it also reduces social interaction and trust between people working for the same business.
+This limits ways of working and communication between business units.
+It also reduces social interaction and trust between people working for the same business.
 Digital silos disrupt information and knowledge sharing which is essential for CRO.

 This is why large organisations can be bureaucratic and slow to adapt to both internal and external demands for change.
-This often damages the customer experience because it becomes difficult to respond swiftly to changes in customer needs or preferences.
+This often damages the customer experience.
+It becomes difficult to respond swiftly to changes in customer needs or preferences.

 What problems do silos cause for CRO?

-Unless CRO is part of the culture of the organisation functional business units will continue to create their own goals and strategy for optimising the user experience or conversion rates.
+Unless CRO is part of the culture of the organisation.
+Functional business units will continue to create their own goals and strategy for optimising the user experience or conversion rates.
 Apart from duplicating effort and resources, a silo mentality results in the vision of the organisation becoming fragmented.
-This creates conflict and dilutes the effectiveness of customer focused strategies.
+This creates conflict and dilutes the effectiveness of customer strategies.

 Inefficiency – silos create friction and mistrust

-The conflict created by a silo mentality damages trust between functions and often causes inefficiencies as departments fail to share knowledge and duplicate tasks.
+The conflict from silo mentality damages trust between functions.
+It often causes inefficiencies as departments fail to share knowledge and duplicate tasks.
 I’ve seen this result in brands replicating successful A/B tests conducted by another business unit rather than acknowledging and learning from the test.
 In addition priorities are set according the business unit’s goals rather than what is important for the business as a whole.